LukasHromadnik/FEL-UI-SZZ/MAS/09-social_choice.md

 ## Other Voting Rules

-**Single transferable vote (STV):$$ looks for the alternatives that are ranked in first place the least often, removes them from all voters' ballots and repeat.
+**Single transferable vote (STV):** looks for the alternatives that are ranked in the first place the least often, removes them from all voters' ballots and repeat.
 The alternatives removed in the last round win.

 **Pairwise elimination:** pair the candidates according to some ordering.
 The loser of the pairwise election drops out; repeat.